gabrieltannous/Seekers/README.md

 * Variable name must not exceed 15 characters.
 * Separate functions with an empty line.
 * Refactor your code as much as you can until you use the least number of lines possible.
-* Never initialize a firebase instance outside the firebase service.
 * This is the main colour of the app rgb(12, 97, 33).
 * Write documentation over each function, and if necessarily over each line of code that is confusing.
 * Use bootstrap classes.
-* All authentication functions must be placed in /services/auth.service.ts, and all database functions must be placed in /services/firebase.service.ts.
 * Never write same code twice.
 * All classes must be placed in the modules folder.